Close Menu

 Which led to Muhammadu Buhari’s presidency.

-He stressed that this coalition was not a northern affair alone but was formed with significant southern involvement, particularly from Bola Tinubu himself.
+He stressed that this coalition includes significant southern involvement, particularly from Bola Tinubu himself, not just northern interests.

 “We formed a coalition in 2011/2012 with a southerner.